History of the Greenville Swamp Rabbits

 Greenville advanced to the Eastern Conference Final to face the Cincinnati Cyclones.
 After a split of the first two games, three of the remaining four contests would be decided in overtime and all four contests were decided by one goal.
 Greenville’s tremendous turnaround season would come to an end as the Cyclones took the series 4-2, ending the Road Warriors hopes at a championship.

 Greenville entered the 2014-15 season in the newly founded East Division and a quest for a fifth straight playoff appearance.
 Unlike the previous season, the team charged out to a first half record of 22-13-0-1 record for second place in the division.
-However, a franchise record seven-game winless drought began a second half spiral that pushed the team out of contention for the first time in the team’s existence.
-Greenville ended the regular season in fifth place, just two points behind the Orlando Solar Bears after rallying for eight wins in the final ten games.
+However, a second half spiral pushed the team out of contention for the first time in the team’s existence.
+Greenville ended the regular season in fifth place, just two points behind the Orlando Solar Bears.

 The hallmark of the season was Vinny Saponari, who paced the team with 69 points, third most by a Greenville skater in franchise history.
-The second-year pro ended the year tied for fifth in the league with 51 assists.
-Emerson Clark also set the franchise’s single season record, logging 217 PIMS.
-In addition, Malcolm was chosen to represent the Road Warriors between the pipes at the 2015 ECHL All-Star Game in Orlando, Florida and made 18 saves for the victory.
-April 11th, 2015 would also be the final game in Greenville for Missiaen, who ended his time with the Road Warriors with a 58-35-0-7 record.
+He ended the year tied for fifth in the league with 51 assists.
+Emerson Clark also set a single-season franchise record, logging 217 PIMS.
+In addition, Malcolm was chosen to represent the Road Warriors between the pipes at the 2015 ECHL All-Star Game in Orlando, Florida.
+April 11th, 2015 would be the final game in Greenville for Missiaen, who ended his time four season career in the Upstate with a 58-35-0-7 record.
 Missiaen’s 5-1 victory against the Gladiators that night set the clubs all-time win record by a single goaltender.

 In the summer of 2015, the Greenville Road Warriors prepared for a major organizational change with the help of California-based designing firm Brandiose.
 On August 26th, 2015, the team officially announced that it had rebranded to the Greenville Swamp Rabbits.
 The team was renamed to the Swamp Rabbits to strengthen the team’s ties to Greenville and pay homage to the historical legacy of the Swamp Rabbit Trail, or Greenville and Northern Railway.
 Near the railway in downtown Greenville, the well-known “Swamp Rabbit” pedestrian bridge crossing over the Reedy River served as a connection to the community.
 In 2005, planning began for the railway to be converted into the multi-use trail and was officially opened as the Swamp Rabbit Trail in 2010.